56kyle/cookiecutter-robust-python/docs/maintenance.md

 ## Documenting Template Changes

-Maintain a `CHANGELOG.md` file at the **template repository root** to clearly document the changes included in each template release (often generated automatically by {Commitizen}`commitizen-documentation`).
+Maintain a `CHANGELOG.md` file at the **template repository root** to clearly document the changes included in each template release (often generated automatically by {commitizen}`Commitizen`).
 This helps users understand the benefits and potential impacts of updating their generated projects to a newer template version.
 Link to specific documentation topics if updates involve significant changes in tooling or workflows.